dotnet/csharplang/proposals/ref-out-lambda-params.md

     ;
 ```

+Note: This grammar is technically ambiguous with implicit_anonymous_function_parameter.
+We'd need
+to clarify that at least one of `attributes, modifier, type or default-argument` would have to be provided.
-With a rule that all parameters in the list would have to supply a type, or eschew a type.
+We'd also need a rule that all parameters in the list would have to supply a type, or eschew a type.

 We would also update the semantic specification to say: